Denominators in Lusztig's asymptotic Hecke algebra via the Plancherel formula: Abstract

 \section{Abstract}

 Let $\Waff$ be an extended affine Weyl group, $\HH$ be the corresponding affine Hecke algebra over the ring $\C[\bq^\frac{1}{2}, \bq^{-\frac{1}{2}}]$, and $J$ be Lusztig's asymptotic Hecke algebra, viewed as a based ring with basis $\{t_w\}$.
-Viewing $J$ as a subalgebra of the $(\bq^{-\frac{1}{2}})$-adic completion of $\HH$ via Lusztig's map $\phi$, we use Harish-Chandra's Plancherel formula for $p$-adic groups to show that the coefficient of $T_x$ in $t_w$ is a rational function of $\bq$, depending only on the two-sided cell containing $w$, and with no poles outside of a finite set of roots of unity depending only on $\Waff$.
-For $w$ in the lowest two-sided cell, and for all cells in types $\tilde{A}_n$, $\tilde{C}_2$, and $\tilde{G}_2$, we show that the denominators all divide a power of the Poincar\'{e} polynomial of the finite Weyl group.
+Viewing $J$ as a subalgebra of the $(\bq^{-\frac{1}{2}})$-adic completion of $\HH$ via Lusztig's map $\phi$, we use Harish-Chandra's Plancherel formula for $p$-adic groups to show that the coefficient of $T_x$ in $t_w$ is a rational function of $\bq$, with denominator depending only on the two-sided cell containing $w$, and dividing a power of the Poincar\'{e} polynomial of the finite Weyl group.
 As an application, we conjecture that these denominators encode more detailed information about the failure of the Kazhdan-Lusztig classification at roots of the Poincar\'{e} polynomial than is currently known.

 Along the way, we show that upon specializing $\bq=q>1$, the map from $J$ to the Harish-Chandra Schwartz algebra is injective.
 As an application of injectivity, we give a novel criterion for an Iwahori-spherical representation to have fixed vectors under a larger parahoric subgroup in terms of its Kazhdan-Lusztig parameter.